Japan is: one nation, one civilization, one language, one culture, one race.

 Less than two hundred years ago, Japan was under the rule of the samurai class.
 To be disrespectful of a samurai could easily and instantly cost your life.
 When a daimyo – a regional warlord – or one of his lords was traveling through an area, commoners in his path would fall to their knees and press their heads to the ground in respect – and fear.

-Most authors these days attribute the politeness of today’s Japanese to the density of the population and other natural situations.
-More likely, it is the remnants of the days of the samurai.
+Most authors these days attribute the politeness of today’s Japanese to the density of the population.
+That certainly has a part.
+More likely though, it is the remnants of the days of the samurai.

 Butchers, leather workers, prostitutes, people handling the dead, etc., were not even in the system and were totally taboo.
 And aristocracy was above the system.

 Scholars emphasized knowing one’s place in the system.
 Confucianism taught “Doing one’s duty in accordance with one’s place in society” and the self is defined in terms of the others about the person.
 The self was unimportant – the group was everything.
 One example; most schools require students to wear uniforms – providing a sense of group.

 The class structure led to standards of behavior.
 Four levels of language evolved – from casual language used among friends and within families to a high level court language.
 It is said that the first time the Emperor spoke by radio to the citizenry, few could understand his high level language.

 Although the class system was abolished following the Meiji restoration, remnants remain.
 The most obvious is the use today of three levels of language among most people.
 Formal language is used when speaking to a person who is superior to the speaker, and informal when the roles are reversed.
 The third level is honorific, and is used when speaking to some very superior.

 Who is superior?
 It is sometimes difficult to discern.
 One factor is age.
 As with most Asian countries, older people are respected, and thus are treated as superior.
 Customers are superior to store employees.
 Supervisors are superior to their subordinates.
 Teachers and parents are superior to their children.